-Company data is information on the company’s aspects, interests, and inclinations.
-This is not just internal data like sales stats or customer relationships but also external data about the industry, location, company size, and customer behavior.
+Company data is information on a specific company’s aspects, interests, and inclinations.
+This data includes not just internal data like sales stats or customer relationships but also external data about the industry, location, company size, and customer behavior.

 All Database Management Systems (DBMSs) run by companies consist of one or more system-defined (i.e., built-in) simple data types.
-Two basic DBMS operators support extra operators for simple data types, including decimal, numeric, float, real, int, samllint, tintyint, char, and varchar.
+Two basic DBMS operators support extra operators for simple data types, including decimal, numeric, float, real, int, smallint, tinyint, char, and varchar.

-These datasets also include information about subjects like employee performance reviews to lists of leads, transactions records, target markets, and product catalog data.
+These datasets can include varying information, such as from subjects like employee performance reviews to lists of leads, transactions records, target markets, and product catalog data.
 Finally, many company datasets include information about business processes such as business goals or supply chain operations.

-Due to the broad array of information it contains, company data helps you make better business decisions at every level.
-Additionally, by bringing to light the weak points in your own organization and your competitors, you can make better long- and short-term decisions.
+Due to the broad array of information this data contains, it can help you make better business decisions at every level.
+Additionally, by bringing to light the weak points in your own organization and within your competitors, you can make better long- and short-term decisions.

 To test the quality of your company data, consider the issues of accessibility, usability, reliability, consistency, and completeness.
-In other words, ask yourself questions like the following:
+The following questions can help you determine the quality of the data:

-How data is gathered and analyzed depends on the intended use and on the nature and size of the organization.
-Further, data collection must comply with company and industry codes as well FOIA and other Privacy Protection legislation.
-In this vein (and in the interest of effectiveness and efficiency), only data that can shed light on company issues or opportunities should be collected.
+How data is gathered and analyzed depends on the nature and size of the organization, and of course on the intended use of the data.
+Furthermore, data collection must comply with company and industry codes as well FOIA and other Privacy Protection legislation.
+In order to keep effectiveness and efficiency as the main focus, remember that only data that can shed light on company issues or opportunities should be collected.

 The next step in vetting this data is an internal and external assessment of the company’s organization and goals.
 After this, the databases themselves can be evaluated for the short term or the long term as resource allocation is different for each.